 Meeting the objectives of the Paris Climate Agreement requires phasing out coal over the next few years.
-According to research by Climate Analytics based on the latest IPCC report, all coal-fired power plants must be closed by 2030 in OECD and EU countries and by 2040 elsewhere.
-Besides, the IPCC Special Report on Global Warming of 1.5 °C’s P1 shows that 78% of existing coal-fired power generation capacity must be shut down by 2030.
-More than 6,700 power generation units are operating around the world.
+According to research by Climate Analytics based on the latest IPCC report, all coal-fired power plants must be closed by 2030 in OECD and European countries and by 2040 elsewhere.
+Besides, the IPCC Special Report on Global Warming of 1.5 °C’s P1 shows that the coal sector’s emissions must fall by 78% by 2030.
+Almost 6,600 power generation units are operating around the world.
 This constitutes an immense challenge, making the next few years critical.

 A growing number of financial institutions recognise the imperative to exit the coal sector.
 This is reflected in the emergence of increasingly sophisticated coal policies and positions taken by French and international financial institutions in favour of closing existing infrastructure.